GhanaNauticalnfo/niord-gh/README.md

 # niord-gh

-The niord-gh project contains Ghana-specific extensions and versions for the [niord](https://github.com/NiordOrg) system, i.e. a system for the producing and promulgating NW + NM T&P messages.
+The niord-gh project contains Ghana-specific extensions and versions for
+[niord](https://github.com/NiordOrg) system, i.e. a system
+for the producing and promulgating NW + NM T&P messages.

+Niord is documented extensively at http://docs.niord.org

 There are two main sub-projects:
 * *niord-gh-web*: An overlay web-application of the [niord](https://github.com/NiordOrg/niord)